Leuthil/leuthil.github.io/_posts/2017-11-15-hoops-battle.md

     url: https://github.com/playgameservices/play-games-plugin-for-unity
 ---

-Compete against your friends in the ultimate basketball hoop duel!
-This game is incomplete.
+Hoops Battle is an online or local 1v1 three pointer game.
+Challenge your friends or play against the world in the ultimate basketball hoop duel!

 ## Development ##

 This game began as a project to give me experience developing a networked multiplayer game.
-It integrates with the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity), which facilitates matchmaking and peer-to-peer communication.
+It integrates with the [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity), which facilitates matchmaking and peer-to-peer communication through the Google Play Games service.

-Despite originating as a multiplayer learning experience, the game has evolved to include the following features:
+The game has evolved to include the following features:
 - Quick online matchmaking
 - Challenge a friend online
 - Two player local play
-- Compete against AI of varying difficulties

 ### Basketball ###

 Before beginning work on the multiplayer component, I needed to actually implement a basketball throw and bounce mechanic that felt right.
 I started by integrating with Unity's mobile input system to create the basketball shoot mechanic.
 To generate the trajectory line, I used the Line Renderer component with a custom shader to create the moving dotted line effect.
-To ensure the basketball bounce felt realistic, I used various [basketball reference videos](https://www.youtube.com/watch?v=ZvgJ7mVxeg0) to ensure I had set the friction and bounce factor of the basketball just right.

 ### Design ###

 As the target platform is mobile, I wanted to ensure that a duel was short enough to allow players to stop when they need to, but also be long enough to feel satisfying.
-Deciding that the optimal game length was relatively short, I wanted to keep player retention high by automatically putting the player into a new duel right after finishing a previous one.
-I was able to implement this for all game modes.
+Deciding that the optimal game length should be relatively short, I also needed some mechanism to ensure that players stayed playing the game.
+To accomplish this, I made sure that when a match was finished, the game would automatically queue the player for their next match.

 ### Nothing but Net ###